AmbireTech/adex-protocol/README.md

 The primary implementation is [`adex-adview`](https://github.com/AdExNetwork/adex-adview-manager), which is designed for the web.

 It's important to note that the AdView is entirely browser-agnostic.
-It can run as a library (alongside React or any other modern framework) or in an `<iframe>` tag on the publisher's webpage.
+It can run as a library (alongside React or any other modern framework) or in an `<iframe>` on the publisher's webpage.

+There are currently no native mobile implementations, but the AdView can be easily wrapped into a `WebView` on iOS/Android, and it will work as expected, at a small performance cost.

 The AdView is responsible for: